nyg/smart-contracts/README.md

 ## 3. Simple Bank

 This contract acts as a simple bank, allowing users to enroll (i.e. create an account), to deposit and to withdraw funds.
+Written in Solidity and [Vyper](https://vyper.readthedocs.io/en/latest/index.html).

 Based on [ConsenSys-Academy/simple-bank-exercise](https://github.com/ConsenSys-Academy/simple-bank-exercise) and [ConsenSys-Academy/simple-bank-vyper](https://github.com/ConsenSys-Academy/simple-bank-vyper).